mlsjss009/0990/replit.md

-✓ Implemented automatic homepage redirection after form submissions ✓ Identified and addressed security vulnerabilities in development dependencies ✓ Verified production deployment is secure and fully functional ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices
+✓ Implemented automatic homepage redirection after form submissions ✓ Identified and addressed security vulnerabilities in development dependencies ✓ Verified production deployment is secure and fully functional ✓ Removed income verification and bank statement requirements from all forms ✓ Migrated project from Replit Agent to Replit environment - January 2025 ✓ Updated all date references from 2024 to 2025 throughout the project ✓ Verified application runs cleanly with proper security practices